Operators in the Orchestration Rules

 The Match and Match, case insensitive operators enable you to use regular expressions (regex) to define a pattern to match the content of a field.

-Important: USM Anywhere uses the Java Regular Expression Syntax, which is different from JavaScript, Perl, Gnu, and other flavors of regex, so be sure to read their documentation and familiarize yourself with the differences.
+Important: USM Anywhere uses the Java Regular Expression Syntax, which is different from JavaScript, Perl, Gnu, and other flavors of regex.
+Be sure to read their documentation and familiarize yourself with the differences.

 It is highly recommended that you find and use a tool to test your regular expressions before saving them into rules.
 Some popular examples include Java Regular Expression Tester or RegexPlanet.